A Travel Price Comparison for Families, Couples, and Backpackers Riga vs. Tartu for Nightlife, Backpackers, Food, and Old Town

 Tartu

-Tartu has some good spots for those that want to go shopping.
+Tartu is a good destination for shopping.
 While most people don't visit to go shopping, there is an active art scene in town so you can find some creative pieces that are worth checking out.

 Is Riga or Tartu Better for Families?